jundalisay/spblist/content/en/research/sarkar/microvita/chapter-03b.md

-Microvita are innumerable times more subtle and smaller than atoms
+Microvita are innumerable times more subtle and smaller than atoms.

 Since an atom does not come within the range of an ordinary microscope, how can microvita come within the scope of an ordinary microscope or ordinary perception in the psychic sphere, or also of inferences?